iRail/tip-skip/README.md

 * With SMS-parking, you only pay for the time you actually parked.
 * No more hurrying and running when your parking time runs out.

 4411 makes it possible to pay via phone for on street parking spots and for parking garages.
-1. On street
 On street SMS-parking is very easy.
 All you need to do is send a short text message to 4411 to start and stop the parking session.
-2. Parking garage
-When entering the parking you take a parking ticket, as usual.
+For a parking garage you just enter the parking and take a parking ticket, as usual.
 When leaving, you no longer have to queue up to pay.
 Simply send a text message with the parking code, a space and your ticket number to 4411.

 After the first use, all further parking sessions will be invoiced via your mobile operator or via a separate parking invoice you will receive on a monthly basis.
 For the moment only Proximus customers can pay their parking fees via their mobile